timothyf1/cmt120-flask/README.md

 Even though this folder can be changed in the app config it **MUST** however be located in the `static` folder.
 If this is moved outside the `static` Flask will be unable to serve the images.

-## Website Structure
+## Portfolio Structure

-The portfolio is structured into two main areas: Education and Expeience
+The portfolio is structured into two main areas: Education and Expeience.
+In addition there are also authentication, profile and home sections.
+Each of the sections have been given their own blueprint in flask.

 ### Education

+The main section of the portfolio.
+Within this section courses can be added.
+Each course can have multiple modules.
+Within each module there are topics which are articles.

 ### Expeience

+This is a page for entering previours working expeience.